cfrioux/fluto/README.md

                         use topological seeds that are not defined via reactions in the model, txt file with one seed ID per line
+  -e N, --enumerate N   enumerate at most N solutions, default is 1, use 0 for
+                        all solutions
-  --handorf             use scope notion of Handorf & Ebenhöh for the
+  -b, --brave           compute the union of all solutions -c, --cautious        compute the intersection of all solutions --handorf             use scope notion of Handorf & Ebenhöh for the
                         topological produciblity criterium, default is the
                         notion of Sagot & Acuna